d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-and-dataset.md

 > Hypothesis: The musicians are famous.

-NLI has been a central topic for understanding natural language.
+Natural language inference has been a central topic for understanding natural language.
 It enjoys wide applications ranging from information retrieval to open-domain question answering.
-To study this problem, we will begin by investigating a popular NLI benchmark dataset.
+To study this problem, we will begin by investigating a popular natural language inference benchmark dataset.

 ## The Stanford Natural Language Inference (SNLI) Dataset